 Myth No. 2: Midwives only deliver in a home setting

 Midwives can deliver in your home, at a birth center or in a hospital, depending on your preference and medical situation.
-(UW Medicine has a midwife group delivering at Northwest Hospital and another at Valley Medical Center.)
+(UW Medicine has a midwife group delivering at UW Medical Center - Northwest and another at Valley Medical Center.)
 If you give birth in a hospital, your midwife will be your primary caregiver but will be able to call on an obstetrician or other specialist if the need arises.

 Myth No. 3: Midwives stop caring for you after delivery